 If you are taking a summer time trip, as we are on the beach you will be able to have a swim or an ice cream before going back to Cruzinha.

-In the morning, the group is invited to take part in the activities happening at the A ROCHA Portugal field study centre as it opens to the public, such as moth identification, a walk on the nature trail, bird ringing demonstrations, and getting to know what A ROCHA is and stands for.
+In the morning, the group is invited to take part in the activities happening at the A ROCHA Portugal field study centre as it opens to the public, such as moth identification, bird ringing demonstrations, and getting to know what A ROCHA is and stands for.

 In the afternoon, the group explores Salgados Lagoon, a hidden but still threatened wetland.
 This place does not have any legal protection status but the diversity of bird seen here over the last few years (more than 160 species) makes it a very important birding place.
 It also one of the only places in Portugal where Flamingos have been known to breed, with 2 nests discovered by our guide.